TheMaverickProgrammer/Swoosh/README.md

 * `getController()` returns the ActivityController that owns it
 * `getController().getWindow()` returns sf::RenderWindow
+* `getController().getInitialWindowSize()` returns sf::Vector2u of the window at startup.
+Useful when wanting to keep your graphics consistent with scale.
 ## Drawing To The Screen
 Segues are made up of two Activities: the last and the next.
 For most segues you need to draw one and then the other with some applied effect.